Retriangulation of Great Britain: Connection to Ireland

 A connection was made to Ireland in 1952, in co-operation with Ordnance Survey Ireland.
 Observations commenced on 19 April 1952, but were initially hampered by heavy rain and clouds.
 The survey ray between Trostan and Slieve Donard was abandoned after numerous attempts, but was subsequently completed when Slieve Donard was re-occupied to observe the Holyhead ray in July 1952, with the survey team forced to wait twenty-five nights to complete the third and final observation.
 The Kippure to South Barrule (Isle of Man) ray, 95 miles long and obscured by smog from Dublin, was eventually abandoned.

-By mid-June 1952, the northern section of the connection had been finished.
+By mid-June 1952, the northern section of the connection was complete.
 Observations for the internal retriangulation of Northern Ireland were then undertaken, whilst the UK survey parties completed additional work to strengthen the western edge of the primary retriangulation on the coast of Wales.
 On 28 July 1952, work commenced on the southern half of the connection.
 As the work moved southward, the rays across the Irish Sea became progressively longer.

 On 3 September 1952, work began to observe the longest ray in the entire retriangulation, measuring 98 mi between the Preseli mountains (Wales) and Ballycreen in County Wicklow.
 The statutory three nights were sufficient for the completion of this work.
 A further ray between Preseli and Kippure was not considered essential and, after partial observation, was abandoned.

 The Ordnance Survey Ireland team then moved to the Hill of Tara and Forth Mountain in Wexford, but deteriorating weather conditions meant that the work could not be completed until 8 October 1952.
 This marked the completion of the connection and retriangulation, with an average misclosure of 1.16 seconds.